 Nest is better as it is compatible with more types of boilers and has more features than the Hive smart thermostat option and in addition, you can get a nest included in the cost of a boiler too with boiler central if you are considering a new boiler installation.

-However, there are many features that are synonymous across both brands, and the additional features offered by Nest may not be important to you and your needs.
-Although Nest performs well, there are plenty of selling points that make Hive a worthy competitor.
+However, there are many features that are synonymous across both brands, and the additional features offered by Nest may not be important to you and your needs and although Nest performs well, there are plenty of selling points that make Hive a worthy competitor.

 Why install a smart thermostat for a boiler?

-It is no surprise that the smart thermostat to be used with more a recent boiler replacement has grown in popularity over the past few years.
-They allow you to heat your home as and when you need as well as your hot water.
+It is no surprise that the smart thermostat to be used with more a recent boiler replacement has grown in popularity over the past few years and they allow you to heat your home as and when you need as well as your hot water.

 Long gone are the days when you would worry about leaving the heating on by mistake.
 A smart thermostat allows you to have complete control over your heating and hot water usage, and do so with next to no waste.

 You can now decide exactly when to turn your boiler on and how and when to heat your home at any moment from any location, through a convenient app that links to your phone or tablet.
 Or even through a voice-controlled smart device like Amazon Alexa!

 This could avoid a lot of heartache and cost, especially for those that might have a second home, since you can manage these features remotely.

-You can save time, money, and energy and keep the thermostat set at the right temperature via your phone with a smart thermostat and benefit both the environment and your back pocket.
+You can save time, money, and energy and keep the thermostat set at the right temperature via your phone with a smart thermostat, and benefit both the environment and your back pocket.